Moutia-Ben-Yahia/mini-blog/README.md

-### This Blog is just a mini Blog for try the SGBD NoSQL CouchDB
+### This blog is a mini blog created to experiment with the NoSQL database CouchDB.

 # CouchDB :
 The sources provide information on the configuration of Apache CouchDB, a document-oriented database management system written in Erlang.
 CouchDB is designed for the web, is part of the NoSQL movement, and can be distributed across a cluster of servers.
 Data is stored in JSON documents that can be accessed and queried using HTTP.